 PLA filament may be better to print with, but is it the better material for your print?
-Referring back to the nutshell, the quick answer is no, as ABS is not only stronger, but more flexible and durable as well.
+The quick answer is no, as ABS is not only stronger but more flexible and durable as well.
 For the long answer, well, you’ll just have to stick around…

 About the only thing PLA can brag about, with respect to mechanics, is a higher surface hardness.
 Otherwise, it exhibits only decent strength, and is brittle, preferring to break rather than bend.

 In general, ABS is more durable than PLA because of its high resistance to heat.
 Remember that plastic no-man’s-land?
 That temperature range where thermoplastics are more-or-less useless?
 Well, thanks to a comparatively high glass transition temperature, it takes a lot more heat for ABS to reach that point than for PLA.
 That’s what makes it better suited for objects that remain in the sun.
 Because nobody wants to see a droopy-nosed garden gnome.

 With respect to the other elements, ABS performs no better than PLA.
 When exposed to UV rays and moisture, both materials degrade over time.

 One nice characteristic of PLA is that it’s biodegradable.
 Don’t expect it to degrade in your backyard composter (it needs heat and pressure), but feel free to add it to the compost collected by your city.
 ABS, on the other hand, is only recyclable.

 If you’re willing to put in that little bit of extra effort to turn your print from something pretty into something beautiful, both ABS and PLA are pretty tolerant, although ABS once again comes out on top.